 Remove the stems from your peppers.
 If you’re drying them in your oven or food dehydrator you may wish to slice the peppers length-wise (this will allow them to dry faster).
 If you’re drying the peppers indoors you may want to keep them whole as it usually takes a few weeks to dry and not cutting them open helps prevent premature spoilage (but you may wish to experiment based on your regional humidity levels and temperature).

 Drying in the Oven

 You can dry peppers in any regular kitchen oven.
-It’s convenient that this method of drying can be done in just about any kitchen in the western world, but there is one big disadvantage; it may take several hours to a few days for the peppers to fully dry, depending on the size.
-It can also heat up your kitchen considerably if you’re drying on warm spring or hot summer day.
+Conveniently, this method of drying can be done in just about any kitchen in the western world, but there is one big disadvantage; it may take several hours to a few days for the peppers to fully dry, depending on the size.
+It can also heat up your kitchen considerably if you’re drying on warm spring or hot summer days.